Things you can do to improve blood circulation: - Page 1

 These circulatory problems are quite common due to genetics or bad food or insufficient exercise or higher stress levels etc. This problem can be quite common in a single leg but more often in both legs.

 Your circulation is increased just by the action of your blood being forced rapidly around your body.
 This hot and then cold water can be repeated up to 5 or 6 times for optimum results.
 Do not start straight away on very hot or very cold water.
 Gradually increase the temperature difference between the hot and cold water over a period of a few weeks so that it is not too much of a shock to the system.
-This single action can dramatically improve your circulation over time.
+This single action can dramatically improve things over time.

-Ginkgo Biloba is another all-round circulation booster.
+Ginkgo Biloba is another all-round booster.
 It is most widely know for its ability to improve memory, due to its ability to increase blood flow through the brain.
 In Germany, Gingko is used by physicians to treat varicose veins.

 ( *atherosclerosis a degenerative disease of the arteries characterised by patchy thickening of the inner lining of the arterial walls, caused by deposits of fatty material. )

-The circulation formula is available in two forms: Capsules or Liquid.
+This formula is available in two forms: Capsules or Liquid.

 We often get asked which is the best.
 It really depends on your own personal choice.